TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 #### C2.
 East reservoir

-> At the centre of this giant basin, a hunched old man sits near a small fire,
-> staring into it, a bag of weapons to his side.
-Closer to the man, a mound,
-> shaped in a crescent is covered in a sheet.
+Once area C5 has filled with water, this cave refills at 5ft per hour per waterfall, up to the top of the empty basin.

+When the characters enter this reservoir, read the following description if the water isn't flowing:

+> This giant reservoir is empty of water, a large island, now a hill, in the
+> centre.
+A 10 wide channel opens into the reservoir, 25 foot up the south west
+> wall, the shadows beyond impenetrable.
 >
+> To the north of the reservoir stands a 30 foot tall slimy cliff atop which a
+> tunnel exits.
+A boat hangs down the wall, chained to the top of the cliff.

+Read the following description if the water isn't flowing:

+> Water surrounds a large island at the centre of this reservoir.
+Water flows in
+> from a channel on the west wall, the shadows beyond impenetrable.
+>
+> To the north of the reservoir, a tunnel exits onto a short dry cliff.
+A chain
+> hangs down into the water.

+Then, read the following description.

+> At the top of the island, a hunched old man sits near a small fire, staring
+> into it, a bag of weapons to his side.
+Closer to the man, a mound, shaped in a
+> crescent is covered in a sheet.
+>
-> At the edge of the basin, to the east, a few small bunched mounds are covered
+> At the edge of the island, to the east, a few small bunched mounds are covered
 > by a white sheet.
 Nearby those, two unconscious blue robed figures are tied
 > up.
->
-> To the north of the basin stands a 30 foot tall slimy cliff atop which a
-> tunnel exits.
-A boat hangs down the wall, chained to the top of the cliff.
-A
-> 10 wide channel opens into the basin, 20 feet up the south west wall, the
-> shadows beyond impenetrable.

 The channel in the south west wall of the basin leads to area C4.
 The tunnel leads to area C1.

+A character who succeeds on a DC 15 Strength check can pull the boat up using the chain.

 The man at the centre is **Icpi**, Icpicoualt, (LG [Couatl] male) in the form of a [Veteran] male.
 Icpi is mourning the loss of his mother, Tlene